The Permission Management of Android Becomes A Bigger Problem When It Comes to Wearable Devices and TV

 You must give all the permissions to an app if it requests

 On Android, you must give all the permissions it requests, or you just cannot install this app.
-This behaviour has been optimized since Android 5.0.
+This behavior has been optimized since Android 5.0.
 But it is far from enough.
-Though we can also modify the permissions with tools such as Xposed, it is very difficult for normal users and not all the devices can use it.
+Though we can also modify the permissions with tools such as Xposed, it is very difficult for normal users and not all devices can use it.

 There is also another way to solve this: provide a more trusted app market.
 Think about Linux: there is barely permission management in most Linux distributions.
 (User and group management don’t count, because a normal user can do many things).
 But most Linux distributions have a software repository which is maintained by trusted developers, so as long as we install programs from the official repo, we can think we are safe.